The End of Sorrow, The Story

 In confusion and terror, Sam carries the body on horseback to the sea.
 He carries her down to the sand.
-He opens the blanket over her and prays over her body.
+HA blanket covers her while he prays over her body.
 He pleads with God to let her rise.
 “Come off the sand with angel’s wings.”
 We hear in reverse and we hear the muted voices calling response in low tones “Cold body won’t rise.”
 There is a pause, as the music retreats, a realization dawns on Sam that he has lost his love.
 The drums, bass, and Sam’s cries return all at once and spit meaningless words at the ocean.
 A chorus behind sings, “All love fades.”
 Finally the drums and voices drop into silence we hear Sam call “as you breathe, love fades out, breath.”
 We hear him walking her body into the waves, finally he falls and goes under the waves, wishing for death to come to him too.

 Chapter 6: The Daughters of Waves

 Sam drops down and into the valley of sorrow.
 He is trapped in longing and disbelief.
 He did not die in the sea.
 He has pulled himself up onto the sand and watches the waves come and retreat back into the sea.
 There is nothing he can do now to stop the flood of wishing.
 Still, hope survives in Sam.
 He sings, “Why can’t I stay with you?
 Because the setting sun has died and I know, no no. But I wanna stay with you because the setting sun was your eyes and I know you’ll rise.”
 “And now I miss you, forever like I will do.”
 The final plea of hope lies in the words Sam speaks to the ocean, “I know you hear me even if you’re quiet.”